Texas construction bid project under development at sunrise.

 The process connects businesses like yours with clients who need construction services.
 Platforms like the Texas Bid Network act as a central hub where you can find new work opportunities across the state.
 Whether you're a general contractor looking for your next big build or a subcontractor specializing in a specific trade, the bidding system is your primary path to securing contracts.
 It’s a competitive space, but understanding how it works is the first step toward making it work for you.
 The key is knowing where to look for the right projects and how to position your company to win.

-Public vs. Private Projects: What's the Difference?
+Public vs. Private Projects: Key Differences for Bidders

 In Texas, construction projects generally fall into two buckets: public and private.
 Public projects are funded by taxpayer money and managed by government entities like state agencies, cities, or school districts.
 These contracts are highly regulated and often require a formal, transparent bidding process.
 They cover everything from building new roads and schools to renovating public facilities.